pkvillanueva/gunita-plugin/README.md

    This will initialize a Docker container with a WordPress installation.
 You can then visit the WordPress site in your browser.

 4. **Development**:
-   For active development with hot-reloading:
+   For active development with hot-reloading of JavaScript and CSS:
    ```bash
    pnpm start
    ```

 5. **Building for Production**:
-   Compile and optimize your plugin for production use:
+   Compile and optimize your plugin for production use (handles both JavaScript and CSS):
    ```bash
    pnpm run build
    ```

+   The build process uses @wordpress/scripts which compiles TypeScript, bundles JavaScript, processes CSS (autoprefixing), and optimizes assets for production.

 ## Available Commands